 In the current climate, landlords and tenants are both concerned about how to handle rent, especially if the renter’s employment status was impacted by shutdowns due to the outbreak.

-Importantly, please note that this is a very difficult and uncertain time for everyone.
-This is not to be construed as legal or financial advice, but a collection of resources and landlord discussion around how to cope during this period of uncertainty.
+Importantly, please note that this is not to be construed as legal or financial advice, but a collection of resources and landlord discussion around how to cope during this period of uncertainty.
 Please consult your financial and legal counsel to better understand what resources are available to you and how to best proceed should any of your renters be affected.

 Contact your tenants preemptively

 Contact your tenants preemptively and ask them to reach out to you if their employment status has been impacted by closures.
 If their job status has been affected by the shutdown, it’s better to know sooner than later so you can the tenant can proactively work out a plan.

 Lower the rent temporarily